imbushuo/mac-precision-touchpad/README.md

 ## For developers

 - SPI/T2 version is kernel-mode driver, using KMDF Framework v1.23.
-Windows 10 Driver Development Kit Version 1803 is required for development and testing.
+Windows 10 Driver Development Kit Version 1903 is required for development and testing.
 - USB version is a user-mode driver, using UMDF Framework v2.15.
-Windows 10 Driver Development Kit Version 1803 is required for development and testing.
+Windows 10 Driver Development Kit Version 1903 is required for development and testing.

-**Note: I plan to target a higher version of KMDF and drop UMDF later this year.**

 ## Device support